 An Equivalent Full-Time Student Load (EFTSL) is 48 credit points.
 Most units run for a semester and have a value of six credit points (0.125 EFTSL).

-A set of questions or exercises evaluating a student’s knowledge of a given subject area.
+A set of online questions or exercises evaluating a student’s knowledge of a given subject area.

 A sequence of twelve units studied over three years – available in undergraduate comprehensive courses or wherever you have enough free electives.
-See The Handbook get course advice to find out which specific units make up the extended major you wish to study.
+See the Handbook or get course advice to find out which specific units make up the extended major you wish to study.

 A collection of academic departments of similar disciplines grouped together.
 Monash has 10 faculties: